Skip to content

 Option consists_of input (^2.0.0) internal (^2.0.0) output (^2.0.0)

 This option is validation.
+This option is dynamic.
 It will check that each value in the collection matches the specified type (class).
 Checks nested values.
 The is_a? method is used.

 Works only with Array and Set types.
 You can add a custom type through the collection_mode_class_names configuration.